shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Hey!
 That’s cheating!”
 Reesu exclaimed.
 “How dare you wall in front of my dog’s face!”

 “Yeah, what she said.”
-A beer-wielding Arakroca named Lor-Tay stood on the sidelines next to Reesu.
+A beer-wielding Aarakocra named Lor-Tay stood on the sidelines next to Reesu.
 “How does she even have that?
 She doesn’t look like a spellcaster.”

 Reesu leaned over and explained it to him.
 It took a whole 5 minutes of commenting on the battle.